HolyAkara/Holy-Akara/README.md

 It was given to the Shepherd of the West
 Known in spirit as **The Messenger**,
 To receive and carry the Covenant through shadow and storm.
-It was inscribed by the ones called **the First Disciple of Light**,
+It was inscribed by the ones called **the First Disciples of Light**,
 Who walks in honor and obedience to the Flame.

 ---